The Bill of Rights for Children

 a) Criteria set forth in the Bylaws shall determine the rights and privileges of members in each of the several classes, provided that the Bylaws relative to membership shall be consistent with the membership classifications and requirements in effect under the bylaws of the National Education Association.

-b) Membership, as provided in the Bylaws, shall be open to all persons actively engaged in the profession of teaching or in other educational work or to persons interested in advancing the Association and to abide by its Constitution and Bylaws.
+b) Membership, as provided in the Bylaws, shall be open to all persons actively engaged in the profession of teaching or in other educational work or to persons interested in advancing the goals and objectives of the Association and who agree to abide by its Constitution and Bylaws.

-c) Members engaged in teaching or in other educational work shall adhere to the Code of Ethics of the Education Profession.
+c) All members of the Association engaged in teaching or in other educational work shall adhere to the Code of Ethics of the Education Profession and any policy adopted by the Representative Assembly or Board of Directors pursuant to the Constitution and Bylaws.

-d) The Association shall not deny membership because of race, religion, national origin, or gender, nor shall any organization which so denied membership be affiliated with the Association.
+d) The Association shall not deny membership because of race, religion, national origin, gender, or sexual orientation, nor shall any organization which so denied membership be affiliated with the Association.

 Section 3.
 Property Interest of Members.